Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Concluding remarks

 With a number of representative cases, we highlighted the intricate interplay among the various effects, demonstrating how droplet behavior can drastically change even if small changes are introduced to either the chemical heterogeneity or fluid flow properties.
-Crucially, some of the key contributions of the present work include complementing related works undertaken in 2D~\cite{Vellingiri2011,OLIVER2015,Pradas2016}, showing that it is indeed possible to observe hysteresis-like effects without explicitly assuming \emph{a priori} the presence of hysteresis (see, e.g. Figs.~\ref{Fig:ModeSwitch} and \ref{Fig:SlightVariation}), as well as demonstrating how the various modes observed for evaporating droplets naturally emerge if the presence of heterogeneities is accounted for.
-In all simulations performed, periodic mass fluxes led to periodic dynamics in the long-time limit, although the time required for the fronts to settle to periodic motion is highly dependent on the structure of the heterogeneities as well as the choice of the initial conditions (see Fig.~\ref{Fig:Varied2}(b)).
+Some of the key contributions of the present work include complementing related works undertaken in 2D~\cite{Vellingiri2011,OLIVER2015,Pradas2016}, where we show that it is indeed possible to observe hysteresis-like effects without explicitly assuming \emph{a priori} the presence of hysteresis (see, e.g. Figs.~\ref{Fig:ModeSwitch} and \ref{Fig:SlightVariation}), as also observed in studies with mass transfer \cite{Schwartz1998,Pradas2016}, and without (see, e.g.\ \cite{Savva2009, Savva2013, Vellingiri2011}).
+Crucially, we have also shown that the \emph{apparent, macroscopic} pinning of the fronts is also possible in this setting, and examined how such effects manifest themselves on the phase portrait (compare, e.g. Figs~\ref{Fig:SlightVariation} and \ref{Fig:TanhBif}).
+Also noteworthy is that the various modes for evaporation, including the recently discovered snapping mode \cite{Wells2018}, and the constant-radius and constant-angle modes can occur naturally in a single simulation once chemical heterogeneities are present (see also Ref.~\cite{Pham2017} who study the constant-radius and constant-angle modes over a topographical defect).
+However, these modes can be suppressed or amplified by appropriately tuning the chemical heterogeneity (see Figs.\ \ref{Fig:ModeSwitch} and \ref{Fig:ModeSwitch2}) and/or the manner mass transfer occurs (see Fig.\ \ref{Fig:Snapping}).
+In all simulations performed, periodic mass fluxes led to periodic dynamics in the long-time limit, but the time required for the fronts to settle to periodic motion is highly dependent on the structure of the heterogeneities as well as the choice of the initial conditions (see Fig.~\ref{Fig:Varied2}(b)).